Seydisfjordur

 History of Seydisfjordur

 While there is evidence of people living in Seydisfjordur dating back to Iceland's early settlement period, the town wasn't founded until the 19th century, when Norwegian fishermen built it up as a small port.
-A boom in herring fishing meant that Seydisfjordur later became the most prosperous town in eastern Iceland.
+A boom in herring fishing meant that Seydisfjordur later became the most prosperous town in Eastern Iceland.

 In fact, many of the picturesque wooden buildings in the village have their origins in those golden years, and some were even brought disassembled over from Norway itself.
 You can experience a Norwegian town without leaving Iceland!